blorente/decorat/wiki/stories/the_promotion.md

 //NOTE: Jorrick has magically dissappeared here.

-Finally, the mag-tram arrived at the //TODO Station Name station.
+Finally, the mag-tram arrived at its final destination.
 The crowd started pouring out of the carriage, filling the narrow streets that led to the worker's entrance of the Grand Archive.
-After a brief stop to find a bin to dispose of my cup, I took out my ID pass and made my way to the tourniquets.
+After a brief stop to find a bin to dispose of my cup, I took out my ID pass and made my way to the lines forming at the entrance gates.

-While I shambled forwards with the line of workers, I looked up.
-The Great Archive was high enough in //TODO Hive name that there the suns reflected off its stained glass windows, highlighting the depictions of the Emperor for everyone to see.
+While I shambled forwards with the rest of the workers, I looked up, shielding my eyes from the sunlight.

+The Great Archive was high enough in //TODO Hive name to be free of the smog.
+Its gothic towers reached into the clear sky, the suns reflecteing off its stained glass windows.

+The warm morning light highlighted the depictions of the Emperor, for everyone to see.
 My favourite, "The Sacrifice of //TODO The human guard vs Horus", sparkled with the morning rays.

 I touched my signet, closed my eyes, and said a prayer.

 "Emperor give me strength to fullfill the duty that I must".

-The story of //TODO the human guard, how he saved our beloved Emperor by standing in the way of the traitor Horus, reminds us that we are all important to the glory of the Imperium.
+The story of //TODO the human guard, how he saved our beloved Emperor by standing in the way of the traitor Horus, reminds us all that we are all important to the glory of the Imperium.
 That through piety and infinite determination, we are all valuable for the survival of Humanity.

 "Give me courage to face the horrors, and strength to -"

 "Move it!"
-Somebody shoved forward in the queue.
+Somebody shoved me forward in the queue.
 I stumbled, and realized I was already at the gates.

 "Sorry, sorry..."
 I fumbled through my coat, looking for my ID.